slopezpereyra/slopezpereyra.github.io/_posts/2024-11-28-GodelsComplete.md

 these subjects, visit the *Logics* document in the *Studies* section of this site.

-Gödel's incompleteness theorem is a foundational piece of mathematical logic.
+Gödel's completeness theorem is a foundational piece of mathematical logic.
 Mathematical logic concerns itself with the mathematical description of mathematics - it is mathematics describing itself.